cjoakim/azure-functions-docker/README.md

 # azure-functions-docker

-Azure Functions, implemented with Docker Containers and Python
+Azure Functions, implemented with Python in Docker Containers

+This example uses macOS, bash, the Azure CLI, python3, and Terminal.

 ---